 Z and X reports on card machines

-Another thing to highlight is reporting on card terminals.
-A traditional card machine, such as Ingenico’s and Verifone’s models, can print X and Z reports of the card machine’s activities only.
-This includes transactions divided into card schemes (Visa, Diners Club etc.) and other categories like card refunds.
+Traditional card machines can print X and Z reports of the card machine’s activities only.
+This includes transactions divided into card schemes (Visa, Diners Club, etc.) and categories like card refunds.

-If your POS system is not integrated with it, the Z report of the card terminal is important to include with the till’s Z report, because the card machine totals verify the actual card payments processed versus the card transactions manually confirmed in the POS system.
-Comparing the card machine totals with card payments confirmed on the till is an essential part of cashing up in a non-integrated POS system.
+If your POS system isn’t integrated with it, the Z report of the card terminal should be included with the till’s Z report.
+That’s because the card machine totals verify the actual card payments processed versus the card transactions manually confirmed in the POS system.

 How does a cloud POS system run X and Z reports?

-Now, where do you find these reports on a cloud-based POS system?
 In many cases, POS solutions like to talk about their “daily sales reports” and real-time sales analytics (sometimes advertised as “growth analytics”).

 Z reports, on the other hand, are harder to come by.
 Some cheaper POS systems don’t have something called a Z report, but you may be able to preset the time of day when your trading day resets.